WhiskerWeirdo/BanterBrain-Buddy/README.md

 - [X] Twitch: Setup Twitch client in its own class
 - [X] Twitch: refresh auth token correctly on both timer and restart of application (fixed: using implicit grant)
 - [ ] Twitch: set not only identifier but also command for bot reaction
-- [ ] Twitch: allow for reactions to: subscription events, point redemptions & bits used
+- [ ] Twitch: eventsub => allow for reactions to: subscription events, point redemptions & bits used

 ### Short term roadmap
 - [X] 0.0.1 MVP where STT-> ChatGPT ->TTS works with PTT